-If you’re interested in purchasing a Weber gas grill, congratulations!
-You’re already one step on the right road to selecting one of the highest-quality, most dependable and all-around amazing grills available on the market.
-But not all grills are created equal, and the extensive line of Weber gas grills is designed to serve a wide range of users for a diverse spectrum of grilling tasks.
-So we’ve put together this helpful buying guide to, well, guide you along your way to finding and choosing the perfect grill for your exact needs and preferences.
+If you’re interested in purchasing a Weber grill, congratulations!
+You’re already one step ahead on the road to selecting one of the highest-quality, most dependable and all-around amazing gas grill available on the market.
+But not all Weber grills are created equal, and the extensive line of Weber gas grills is designed to serve a wide range of budgets, users, and a diverse spectrum of grilling tasks.
+So, we’ve put together this helpful bbq buying guide to, well, guide you along your way to finding and choosing the perfect grill for your exact needs and preferences.
 Without further ado, let’s get started!

 Not all grills are created equal.
 In this section we’re going to highlight three Weber grills that we’ve classified as some of the Best of the Best.
 We’re talking the most versatile, most portable or all-around most awesome grills available in the current Weber offering of high-quality grilling solutions.